 Read more

 The Blueberry Trail is a relatively unknown, though very scenic trail that ascends quickly up to a cliff viewpoint high above Alta Lake.
-Another trail hugs the shoreline of Alta Lake through a wonderfully deep forest past five secluded piers.
-The trails connect a few hundred metres past the fifth pier, so you can continue to the north end of the park in Tapleys and Whistler Cay or loop back to the south trailhead off St. Anton Way.
+Another trail hugs the shoreline of Alta Lake through a wonderfully deep forest past four secluded piers.
+The trails connect a few hundred metres past the fourth pier, so you can continue to the north end of the park in Tapleys near Whistler Cay, or loop back to the south trailhead off St. Anton Way.

 Read more